Hien-Trinh/charity-lookup/README.md

 ### Creating the UI

-The UI (user interface) plays an important role in achieving the success criterias as it provides visuals and makes the interaction with the website’s function much more abstract, simpler.
+The UI (user interface) plays an important role in achieving the success criteria as it provides visuals and makes the interaction with the website’s function much more abstract, simpler.
 I chose the React framework because it supports OOP (object-oriented programming), which is highly compatible with the website.
 In addition, React integrates HTML into Javascript, which makes it easier to create dynamic webpages – website displays differently based on different conditions.

 ### Creating the database